hausec/PowerZure/docs/Functions/operational.rst

 Access token starting with 'eyJ0'.
 Easier if stored in variable.

 -AccountID
-Account's ID in AzureAD.
+Account's ID in Entra.
 This will not be the Application ID in the case for Service Principals but the actual account ID.

 -Raw
 This will convert a REST API response to a token when gathering a token from a Managed Identity.